-According to a survey by the National Sleep Association, 22% of US people say they experience insomnia every or almost every night.
+An estimated 22 percent of Americans say they experience insomnia every or almost every night.

-Insomnia includes a wide range of sleeping disorders, from lack of quality of sleep to lack of quantity of sleep.
+Insomnia includes a wide range of sleeping disorders, from lack of sleep quality to lack of sleep quantity.

 Insomnia is commonly separated into three types:

-- Transient insomnia - occurs when symptoms lasts from a few days to some weeks.
+- Transient insomnia - occurs when symptoms last from a few days to a few weeks.

 - Acute insomnia - also called short-term insomnia.
 Symptoms persist for several weeks.

-- Chronic insomnia - this type lasts for at least months, and sometimes years.
-According to the National Institutes of Health1, the majority of chronic insomnia cases are secondary, meaning they are side effects or symptoms of some other problem.
+- Chronic insomnia - this type lasts for months, and sometimes years.
+According to the National Institutes of Health, the majority of chronic insomnia cases are secondary, meaning they are side effects or symptoms resulting from another primary problem.

-The National Sleep Foundation2 informs that between 30% and 40% of American adults say they have had some symptoms of insomnia within the previous 12 months, and 10% to 15% of adults claim to have chronic insomnia.
+According to the National Sleep Foundation, 30-40 percent of American adults report that they have had symptoms of insomnia within the last 12 months, and 10-15 percent of adults claim to have chronic insomnia.

 What causes insomnia?

-- Disruptions in circadian rhythm: jet lag, job shift changes, high altitudes, noisiness, hotness or coldness
+- Disruptions in circadian rhythm - jet lag, job shift changes, high altitudes, environmental noise, heat, or cold.

-- Psychological issues: people with mood disorders, such as bipolar disorder or depression, as well as anxiety disorders or psychotic disorders are more likely to have insomnia.
+- Psychological issues - people with mood disorders such as bipolar disorder, depression, anxiety disorders, or psychotic disorders are more likely to have insomnia.

-- Other factors: sleeping next to a snoring partner, parasites, genetic conditions, overactive mind, preganancy
+- Other factors - sleeping next to a snoring partner, parasites, genetic conditions, overactive mind, pregnancy.

 - Beta blockers - used for treating hypertension and irregular heartbeat (arrhythmias).
-Examples include: timolol, carvedilol, propranolol, atenolol, metoprolol and sotalol.
+Examples include carvedilol, propranolol, atenolol, metoprolol, and sotalol.

 - SSRI antidepressants - used for treating depression.
-Examples include: fluoxetine, citalopram, paroxetine, escitalopram, sertraline and fluvoxamine.
+Examples include fluoxetine, citalopram, paroxetine, escitalopram, and sertraline.

-- ACE inhibitors - used for the treatment of hypertension, and other heart conditions.
-Examples include: ramipril, fosinopril, trandolapril, quinapril, benazepril, enalapril, lisinopril, moexipril, perindopril and captopril.
+- ACE inhibitors - used for the treatment of hypertension and other heart conditions.
+Examples include ramipril, fosinopril, benazepril, enalapril, lisinopril, and captopril.

-- ARBs (Angiotensin II-receptor blockers) - used when the patient cannot tolerate ACE inhibitors or has type 2 diabetes or kidney disease from diabetes.
-Examples include: candesartan, valsartan, telmisartan, losartan and irbesartan.
+- ARBs (Angiotensin II-receptor blockers) - used for treatment of hypertension (generally when patient cannot tolerate ACE inhibitors).
+Examples include candesartan, valsartan, and losartan.

-- Cholinesterase inhibitors - used for treating memory loss and other symptoms for patients with dementia, including Alzheimer's disease.
-Examples include: rivastigmine, donepezil and galantamine.
+- Cholinesterase inhibitors - used for treating memory loss and other symptoms in patients with dementia, including Alzheimer's disease.
+Examples include rivastigmine, donepezil, and galantamine.

-- 2nd generation (non-sedating) H1 agonists - used for treating allergic reactions.
-Examples include: loratadine, levocetirizine, fexofenadine, desloratadine, cetirizine and azelastine.
+- Second generation (non-sedating) H1 agonists - used for treating allergic reactions.
+Examples include loratadine, levocetirizine, desloratadine, and cetirizine.